 One of my readers (who has since passed away) used my protocols to heal his daughter’s ulcerative colitis.
 Then, as he is an MD, he set up a clinic dedicated entirely to fecal implant.
 In one of our conversations, he told me he discovered that fecal transplant must be done ongoing, to keep the client from relapsing.

-So again, my holistic 8 key steps to healing inflammatory bowel disease (described in detail in Listen To Your Gut) are:
+My holistic 8 key steps to healing inflammatory bowel disease (described in detail in Listen To Your Gut) are:

 - Providing bowel rest using a special elemental (pre-digested) liquid diet or easily tolerated liquified foods